litprog/litprog/lit_v3/11_overview.md

 When programming you will usually run `litprog build lit/` or `litprog watch lit/`.
 This will generate source code files and execute any sub-commands that are part of your program.
 Such commands typically relate to testing and validating your program, or they might illustrate its behaviour.

-Generating the full documentation can take some time, so it introduces a friction that you will want to avoid during regular programming.
+You can pass the `--html <directory>` and `--pdf <directory>` parameters to generate the static HTML and PDF files.
+Generating these documentation artifacts (as opposed to just executing the code blocks) can take some time, so it introduces a friction that you will want to avoid during regular programming.
 It can be a part of a build process or [CI][href_wiki_ci] pipeline and you will only occasionally you may want to generate documentation during development, but usually you shouldn't have to.
-You can pass the `--html <directory>` and `--pdf <directory>` parameters to generate the static HTML and PDF files.

 ```bash
 $ litprog build --verbose 11_intro.md --html doc/ --pdf doc/